nikhilraphi07/HR_Analytics_Employee_Promotion/README.md

 ### Project Structure
--Final_WNS_Model.ipynb -The python notebook containing the final ML model -Model2.ipynb - Secondary python notebook with model implemented for cross validation -train_LZdllcl - Trainign dataset consisting of approx 55K records -test_2umaH9m  - Testing dataset on which the prediction needs to be done.
+-Final_WNS_Model.ipynb -The python notebook containing the final ML model -Model2.ipynb - Secondary python notebook with model implemented for cross validation
--sample_submission_M0L0uXE - Submission file for checkig the solution and accuracy of the model